 The Company's Garden in Cape Town, the country's oldest public garden, receives an estimated 700 000 visitors a year?

-Zoo Lake is a Johannesburg institution where city dwellers chill out by boating, walking, picnicking or attending a monthly open-air art exhibition or grooving at the annual Jazz on the Lake concert.
-The internationally recognized Johannesburg Zoo is right next door.
+Zoo Lake is a Johannesburg institution where city dwellers chill out.
+They can go boating, walk, picnic, sing along to Carols by Candlelight or groove at the annual Jazz on the Lake concert.
+The internationally recognised Johannesburg Zoo is right next door.

 Another favourite South African park is Delta Park, one of Johannesburg's largest green lungs.
-Take a walking trail round one of the 3 dams, spot birds in the Florence Bloom Bird Sanctuary, or just take time to stand and stare.
+Take a stroll along the trail around one of the three dams, spot birds in the Florence Bloom Bird Sanctuary, or just take time to stand and stare.

-Mitchell Park in Durban is always a riot of colour all the year round, noted for its gorgeous displays of flowers, trees and shrubs, whilst the 150-year-old Durban Botanic Gardens has a renowned orchid house and collection of rare cycads.
+Mitchell Park in Durban is always a riot of colour all the year round, noted for its displays of flowers, trees and shrubs, whilst the 150-year-old Durban Botanical Gardens has a famous orchid house and collection of rare cycads.

-There are many lovely parks in Cape Town, but a visit to the famous Company's Garden established in 1652 by Dutch settlers, one of the city's premier tourist attractions, is a must.
-It boasts South Africa's oldest cultivated pear tree (circa 1652) and is surrounded by some of the city's most important landmarks.
+There are many lovely parks in Cape Town, but a visit to the famous Company's Garden established in 1652 by the Dutch East Indian Company is a must.
+Here you can see South Africa's oldest cultivated pear tree planted when the gardens were first established.

 Travel tips & Planning info

 Parks and gardens are open all year round and each season has its own special beauty.